charlesll/Spectra.jl/docs/PreProcessing.rst

 	long: Array{Float64} containing the corrected y values;

 	eselong: Array{Float64} containing the errors calculated as sqrt(y) on raw data and propagated after the correction.

+NOTES:

+This correction uses the formula reported in

+Brooker et al. 1988 Assessment of correction procedures for reduction of Raman spectra.
+Journal of Raman Spectroscopy 19(2), 71-78.

+It uses the Boltzman distribution.
+It gives basically the same results as that reported in Galeener and Sen (1978) with the Bose-Einstein form.
+Other corrections are possible, see Brooker et al. (1988) for a discussion, and Hehlen et al. (2010, Journal of Physics: Condensed Matter 22:025401) for a different form that does no destroy the Boson peak in glasses.
+In a futur implementation the later will be integrated to the long function.

 ------------------------------
 Baseline subtraction function